Personnel Records, 1.20

 B. The HRBP or designee will consider the objections and determine the appropriate resolution.

-Should the disputed information be retained in the file, the employee may submit a brief written statement which identifies the alleged errors or inaccuracies.
+which identifies the alleged errors or inaccuracies.
 The statement will remain in the file as long as the

 disputed information is retained.